Article

 During the proposal development stage, a risk assessment is created for each project at the University of Victoria.
 The risk assessments are updated throughout the approvals and finalization processes and identified risks are carried into the project plans once the award agreement is signed.

 During project implementation, the university may choose to undertake regular site visits for large or complex projects.
 The visits allow for continued discussions with project leaders and their teams on the implementation status of these projects.
-The site visits have been conducted regularly by representatives of Research Services, Research Accounting, Purchasing and other departments as appropriate.
+The site visits have been conducted regularly by representatives of Research Services, Research Accounting, Purchasing and other departments, as appropriate.
 For larger, more complex projects that are determined to carry higher risks, the university may create formal management and/or scientific committees to help guide the projects and to address ongoing issues once infrastructure is operational.
-These committees have been created for projects such as the Advanced Rare Isotope Laboratory projects and for facilities that resulted from CFI-funded projects.
+These committees have been created for projects such as the Advanced Rare Isotope Laboratory and for facilities that resulted from CFI-funded projects.

 Contact: